Convex-Dev/design/docs/tutorial/convex-lisp/lisp-guide.md

 - A value is considered **falsey** if it is either the boolean value `false` or `nil`
 - Any other value is considered **truthy**, including the boolean value `true` but also `[]`, `1`, `:foo` etc.

-Why do we do this rather than only allowing booleans?
-Well, it turns out that in a lot of situations, you want to branch based on whether a result is `nil` or non-`nil` (e.g. when you want to look up a value in a database).
-We could force developers to do a `(nil? x)` check to coerce each such result into a boolean, but this adds overhead and boilerplate code.
-Instead, we make conditionals work with truthy and falsey values directly, so that such conversion code is usually unnecessary.
+Why?
+It turns out that in many situations, you want to branch based on whether a result is `nil` or non-`nil` (e.g. when you look up a key in a database, `nil` may represent the absence of a value).
+We could force developers to do a `(nil? x)` check, but this adds overhead and boilerplate code.
+Instead, we make conditionals work with truthy and falsey values directly, so that such conversion code becomes unnecessary.
+This convention is well established in other Lisps such as Common Lisp or Clojure.

 The `cond` special form works like `if`, but allows multiple tests, and can optionally provide a default result that will be returned if none of the previous tests succeed.